keu/docs/astro/cli/astro-config-get.md

 ## Description

 View the current configuration of your Astro project as defined in the `.astro/config.yaml` file.
-The configuration in this file contains details about how your project runs in a local Airflow environment, including your Postgres username and password, your Webserver port, and your project name.
+The configuration in this file contains details about how your project runs in a local Airflow environment, including your Postgres username and password, your webserver port, and your project name.

 ## Usage